electrichasgoneaudi/electrichasgoneaudi.github.io/content/technology/battery/cell/_index.md

 ## Volkswagen Unified Cell

 Volkswagen has decided to standardize on a prismatic cell with standard size and packaging.
-The unified cell can be created with different chemistries.

 The standardization will reduce the cell cost by 50%.
 80% of the VW models will use unified cells.

  The first Audi model will be using it in 2025 on the new [SSP-platform](../../bev-platforms/ssp/).